 8:00 a.m. – 11:30 a.m. & 1:00 p.m. – 4:00 p.m.

 7:30 a.m. – 11:30 a.m. / 1:00 p.m. – 4:00 p.m.

 There are many resources for finding houses and apartments of base.
 One of the best websites is The Automated Housing Referral Network (www.AHRN.com) which is a trusted housing referral resource for the military community around the world designed to assist the military community locate available housing.

 Other options include craigslist (be careful and look for red flags that could indicate a scam*), trulia.com, apartments.com, and rent.com.
 All of these websites will help you narrow down your search based on your criteria.
 Remember that whatever money you don’t pay in rent, goes straight into your pocket.

 *To read more information on housing and rental scams, check out these resources on how to catch red flags:

 Stressed from your big move?
 Here at Oahu Spine and Rehab we are here to help our patients and make their lives easier.
+We have multiple specialists all under one roof, including top physical therapists in Aiea.
 No matter what housing you pick for your family, OSR is located conveniently out the back gate of MCBH to help with all of chiropractic, massage therapy, and physical therapy needs.
 Give us a call if you have any questions or to book your consultation today 808-488-5555 or contact us here!